Michedev/english-german-webapp/README.md

 # Lesezeit

-A Readle-style reader for German: the story is shown sentence by sentence with the English translation underneath, and any word — or group of words — can be clicked for its meaning.
+A learner helper for German: the story is shown sentence by sentence with the English translation underneath, and any word — or group of words — can be clicked for its meaning.